 As a collegian, Rovelto competed for the University of Colorado.
 While at CU, she was a four time All-American as well as a Big Eight Conference Champion.

-Following her collegiate career, Rovelto was consistently ranked among the top 10 U.S. jumpers by Track & Field News, posting a number of top five finishes at both the USA Indoor and Outdoor Championships.
+Following her collegiate career, Rovelto was consistently ranked among the top-10 U.S. jumpers by Track & Field News, posting a number of top-five finishes at both the USA Indoor and Outdoor Championships.

 Rovelto received her bachelor's degree in kinesiology from Colorado in 1992 and a master's in education in 1998 from Tennessee-Chattanooga.
+She is married to head coach Cliff Rovelto and the couple live in Manhattan.